Stock market today: Asian shares are mixed after Wall Street slips lower and bitcoin bounces higher

 Beyond Meat surged 30.7% even though it reported much weaker results for the latest quarter than expected.
 Its revenue was slightly better than forecast after falling less than expected, and it said its profitability will likely increase through 2024.

-Agilent Technologies gained 3.4% for one of the bigger gains in the S&P 500 after beating forecasts for both profit and revenue.

-In other trading Thursday, U.S. benchmark crude oil gave up 10 cents to $78.44 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil gained 2 cents to $78.56 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international standard, shed 9 cents to $82.06 per barrel.
+Brent crude, the international standard, was up 1 cent at $82.16 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.